 7/3/99 – The Dr. MegaVolt Tesla Coil appears in a machine performance put on by Christian Ristow’s machines at the Brewery in Los Angeles.

 4/18/99 – Dr. MegaVolt pictures and interview appear on Page A1 of the Santa Barbara News-Press.

 3/1999 – New Series produced by Nash Entertainment: “You Asked For It” films Dr. MegaVolt for NBC in Burbank.
 Another contractor supplies a second Tesla Coil.
 Dr. MegaVolt is struck simultaneously with two 10-foot arcs!

 12/1998 – Carpenteria, CA photo shoot for Stern magazine and Robot book by lightning photographer Peter Menzel.

-8/1998 – Dr. Megavolt performs at Burning Man for the first time.
+8/1998 – Dr. MegaVolt performs at Burning Man for the first time, thanks to Chris Campbell.

 7/1997 – Dr. MegaVolt’s picture appears in National Geographic in cover story on robots.

-6/1996 – Austin Richards goes to a party at Christian Ristow’s SOMA warehouse and gets in a cage that is zapped by a Tesla Coil owned by Greg Leyh, the creator of the world’s largest Tesla Coil and the world’s expert on Tesla Coils.
+6/1996 – Austin has the idea to put a cage next to a Tesla Coil to protect him from the high voltage discharges.
+He figures it will work the same as it did at the Boston Museum of Science where the operator of a large Van De Graaff generator is protected inside a metal cage.
+He asks his friends at SLR to build him a cage out of chainlink fence and lumber.
+At a party at Christian Ristow’s SOMA warehouse, the cage with Austin in it is zapped by a Tesla Coil owned by Greg Leyh, the creator of the world’s largest Tesla Coil and the world’s expert on Tesla Coils.
 Check out Greg’s terrific site at www.lod.org